Handbook of the Graduate Program in

 C.4.
 Admission to Candidacy

 Based upon the advisory committee's recommendation, with satisfactory performance on the written qualifying exam and proposal defense, the BMB Graduate Program Director will recommend to the Graduate Council that the student be elevated to candidacy for the Ph.D. degree.
-The committee chair (student’s advisor) will submit to the Health Sciences Graduate Programs Office a completed Doctoral Preliminary Examination Form (click HERE to download) indicating the successful completion of the written exam and a Doctoral Candidacy Examination Form (click HERE to download) indicating successful completion of the oral exam.
-The Plan of Study Form (click HERE to download) should also be completed and submitted to the Graduate Programs Office at this time.
+The committee chair (student’s advisor) will submit to the Health Sciences Graduate Programs Office a completed Doctoral Preliminary Examination Form (Download the form.) indicating the successful completion of the written exam and a Doctoral Candidacy Examination Form (Download the form). indicating successful completion of the oral exam.
+The Plan of Study Form (Download the form.) should also be completed and submitted to the Graduate Programs Office at this time.
 Copies of these forms can be downloaded from the Biochemistry and Molecular Biology Graduate Program website.

 C.5.
 Dissertation Preparation, Seminar, and Defense